peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

 ```
 That's it!

-or all in a tidy batch file that clones the repo, does the build, and cleans up after itself:
+Or, all in a tidy batch file that clones the repo, does the build, and cleans up after itself...

+You will want to save these contents in a ``.bat`` file and run it from the command prompt:
 ```
-set PATH=D:\Software\mingw-w64\x86_64-7.2.0-posix-seh-rt_v5-rev0\mingw64\bin;%PATH%
+REM --- THESE ARE THE PATHS YOU MAY NEED MODIFY --- set PATH=D:\Software\mingw-w64\x86_64-7.2.0-posix-seh-rt_v5-rev0\mingw64\bin;%PATH% set FORTRAN_PATH=R:/FORTRAN

-git clone --recursive https://github.com/usnistgov/REFPROP-cmake cd REFPROP-cmake mkdir build cd build cmake .. -DREFPROP_FORTRAN_PATH=R:/FORTRAN -G "MinGW Makefiles" -DREFPROP_64BIT=ON -DCMAKE_BUILD_TYPE=Release cmake --build . cd ../..
+git clone --recursive https://github.com/usnistgov/REFPROP-cmake cd REFPROP-cmake mkdir build cd build cmake .. -DREFPROP_FORTRAN_PATH=%FORTRAN_PATH% -G "MinGW Makefiles" -DREFPROP_64BIT=ON -DCMAKE_BUILD_TYPE=Release cmake --build . cd ../..
 copy REFPROP-cmake\build\REFPRP64.DLL .